 We’ll try to shed some new light on the issue.
 Let’s take the current state of big data and try to predict where the truth will take us.

 How The Hype Started

 Data has always been part of marketing efforts.
-Ever since the beginnings of corporate branding, companies have been using data to develop strategies that would affect the buying decisions of their target audience.
+Ever since the beginnings of corporate branding, companies have been using it to develop strategies that would affect the buying decisions of their target audience.
 In 1901, James Walter Thompson published The Thompson Blue and Red Books of Advertising.
 Here, he identified the need for trademark advertising, which would be the same thing as branding in today’s marketing slang.

 It didn’t take long before business owners and marketing experts realised that putting a logo on a product was not enough.
 Companies started using people in their ads, so they would give the brand personality – something for the user to identify with.